 I'm always focused on pantry items I can have on hand for quick meals.
 And now, with all the rules changing in our lives, my pantry items are even more critical.
 What's at the top of my must-have list?
 Instant Pot black beans and chickpeas.
 If I turn back the clock a few years, I cooked all my beans on the stove top.
 Then I switched to the slow cooker.
 But now, cooking dried beans is the most frequent way I use my electric pressure cooker.
 Every week, I make a fresh batch of either chickpeas or black beans.
 Or both.
 Here are my best tips from years of cooking beans this way to ensure you have the results you want.

-Tip #1: Why Pre-Soak Beans Before Cooking in the Pressure Cooker?
+Tip #1: Pre-Soak Dried Beans in a Brine Solution

-It’s not absolutely crucial to pre-soak beans before cooking them.
-But there are some advantages worth considering.
+It's not absolutely crucial to pre-soak beans before cooking them.
+But there are compelling advantages worth considering.

-- Pre-soaking or brining the beans shortens the cook time.
+- Pre-soaking dried beans shortens the cook time.

 - If you have any digestive sensitivities with beans, and many people do, pre-soaking can greatly alleviate this.